-Rule 4.30 Remuneration
+Rule 4.033 Remuneration

-- 4.30(1) [To be fixed by court] The remuneration of the provisional liquidator (other than the official receiver) shall be fixed by the court from time to time on his application. - 4.30(2) [Matters to be taken into account] In fixing his remuneration, the court shall take into account: - (a) the time properly given by him (as provisional liquidator) and his staff in attending to the company's affairs; - (b) the complexity (or otherwise) of the case; - (c) any respects in which, in connection with the company's affairs, there falls on the provisional liquidator any responsibility of an exceptional kind or degree; - (d) the effectiveness with which the provisional liquidator appears to be carrying out, or to have carried out, his duties; and - (e) the value and nature of the property with which he has to deal. - 4.30(3) [Source of payment of remuneration etc.] Without prejudice to any order the court may make as to costs, the provisional liquidator's remuneration (whether the official receiver or another) shall be paid to him, and the amount of any expenses incurred by him (including the remuneration and expenses of any special manager appointed under section 177) reimbursed: - (a) if a winding-up order is not made, out of the property of the company; and or, in either case (the relevant funds being insufficient), out of the deposit under Rule 4.27.
+- 4.033(1) [To be fixed by court] The remuneration of the provisional liquidator (other than the official receiver) shall be fixed by the court from time to time on his application. - 4.033(2) [Matters to be taken into account] In fixing his remuneration, the court shall take into account: - (a) the time properly given by him (as provisional liquidator) and his staff in attending to the company's affairs; - (b) the complexity (or otherwise) of the case; - (c) any respects in which, in connection with the company's affairs, there falls on the provisional liquidator any responsibility of an exceptional kind or degree; - (d) the effectiveness with which the provisional liquidator appears to be carrying out, or to have carried out, his duties; and - (e) the value and nature of the property with which he has to deal. - 4.033(3) [Source of payment of remuneration etc.] Without prejudice to any order the court may make as to costs, the provisional liquidator's remuneration (whether the official receiver or another) shall be paid to him, and the amount of any expenses incurred by him (including the remuneration and expenses of any special manager appointed under Article 151) reimbursed: - (a) if a winding-up order is not made, out of the property of the company; and - (b) if a winding-up order is made, out of the assets, in the prescribed order of priority, or, in either case (the relevant funds being insufficient), out of the deposit under Rule 4.030.